-What’s a Gun’s Receiver, and Why Does an AR-15 Have Two
+What’s a Gun’s Receiver and Why Does an AR-15 Have Two?

 One of the distinguishing features from traditional guns is the AR-15’s modular design with multiple receivers, enabling it to be split into two distinctive and fully self-contained halves.
-Actually, this feature has persuaded shooters started calling the upper half the "upper receiver" and lower half the "lower receiver” for lack of a better term.
+Actually, this feature has persuaded shooters to start calling the upper half the "upper receiver" and lower half the "lower receiver” for lack of a better term.

 According to the laws of many countries the gun receiver is the part of the firearm that carries the serial number.
 As such it’s the controlled component.
 That means it’s the part you need licensing for (where a gun license is required).

-Components of an Upper Receiver
+What Are The Components of an Upper Receiver?

-The reasons for the customizing are many.
+The reasons for customizing are many.
 Buying a complete upper receiver allows you to quickly and easily replace some of the key parts of your gun.
-One advantage of swapping out AR-15 upper receivers instead of buying a complete rifle in the configuration you want surely is a price.
+One advantage of swapping out AR-15 upper receivers instead of buying a complete rifle in the configuration you want surely is the price.
 While the factory AR-15 price tag is ranging from $800 to $1,500, complete upper assemblies can be found for anywhere from $300 to $900.
 If you want, you could have various upper receiver setups that you just need to swap out depending on how you’ll be using your gun on a particular day.

 The term “complete upper receiver” sometimes can be a bit confusing because there’s no industry standard for what “complete” means.
 Some vendors offer a receiver with only a dust cover and forward assist installed.
 In other cases complete uppers may consist of the handguard, charging handle and even the BCG (bolt carrier group) and barrel.
 As earlier mentioned, you need to research manufacturer's ads thoroughly and check the full parts list of components to ensure you're getting everything you need.